caeg-industries/cargo/README.md

 }
 ```

+## Depending on Subcrates

 Let's say we want to create another subcrate that depends on
 `parent/foo`.
-You do it the same way you have any other
+You do it the same way as any other dependency.
+Note
-dependency.
-Note that, to be valid TOML, you need to quote namespaced
+that, to be valid TOML, you need to quote namespaced package names.
-package names.

-In Rust code, the namespace separator is replaced with a `_`.
+In Rust code, the namespace separator is replaced with an `_`.

-## Depending on Subcrates

 ```toml
 # parent-bar/Cargo.toml